csdu/sankalan-2019/source/_events/coding-cup.blade.md

 section: event-details
 title: DUCS Coding Cup
 quote:
-    text: If debugging is the process of removing software bugs, then programming must be the process of putting them in.
+    text: If debugging is the process of removing software bugs, then programming must be the process of putting them in. - Edsger Dijkstra
-    by: Edsger Dijkstra
 description:  |-
     Do you have what it takes to solve problems?
-    <br>Do you have the power to think, create, and execute?
+    Do you have the power to think, create, and execute?

-    <br>To all the undergraduate students out there,
-    <br>It's time to showcase your programming skills!
+    To all the students out there, it's time to showcase your programming skills!
-    <br>Grab this amazing opportunity!
+    Grab this amazing opportunity!

-    <br>Participate in the coding contest to win exciting Cash Prizes, CodeChef laddus and Certificates! 💰
+    Participate in the coding contest to win exciting Cash Prizes, CodeChef laddus and Certificates! 💰

 tag: programming
 islive: false